Hill Democrats – and even some Republicans – plot an exit for Noem

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Lauren Fox, Annie Grayer, Veronica Stracqualursi and Alison Main contributed to this report.
+CNN’s Lauren Fox, Annie Grayer, Veronica Stracqualursi, Alison Main and Kit Maher contributed to this report.